The best bikepacking bike for small riders?

 And that was where I had to exercise a little patience.

-Even though I found the Cascade a year ago, the XS frame was delayed coming into the UK.
-I decided to wait for the XS rather than testing the bigger S frame and being tempted to compromise.
-Then, when it did arrive, I had a little longer to wait before we had a spare weekend that fit in with Cotic’s Super Saturday event.
+Although I’d found the Cascade, I had to wait a year for the XS frame to arrive in the UK.
+I chose to wait rather than testing the bigger S frame and risk being tempted to compromise.
+Then, when it finally arrived, I had a little longer to wait until we found a spare weekend to fit in with Cotic’s Super Saturday event.

-Fully expecting to want a Cascade with flat handlebars and front suspension, I was a bit miffed that the demo bike only had drop handlebars and rigid forks.
+I fully expected to prefer riding the Cascade with flat handlebars and front suspension, so was a bit disappointed when the demo bike only had drop handlebars and rigid forks.

-I’d never ridden with drop handlebars before, and the last time I rode with rigid forks was in the 1990’s before suspension became the norm on mountain bikes.
+I’d never ridden with drop handlebars before, and the last time I rode with rigid forks was back in the 1990’s before suspension became standard on mountain bikes.

 Interested in a Cascade demo?
 Get in touch with Cotic